 When your review has change requests

-Any time that someone requests changes in their review, the status of the review will update to reflect that there are outstanding requests.
-This status summary will only be changed to one of the other statuses if that team member changes their review to “approved” or if they are removed from the list of reviewers.
+Any time that someone requests changes in their review, the status of the review updates to reflect that there are outstanding requests.
+This status summary only changes to one of the other statuses if that team member changes their review to “approved” or they are removed from the list of reviewers.

 The change request status can act like a progress checklist because it allows you to see exactly which feedback you haven’t addressed.
 You can open the review to read the comments and change requests, and then you can update the designs and documentation in your notebook as necessary.
 When you’re finished, you can mention the appropriate stakeholders in a comment once you’ve made the changes.
 This allows everyone to keep track of updates and have clarity on the updates and decisions made.